Dasx22/legaicy/ReadMe.md

 Our system meticulously scans smart legal contracts to pinpoint potential loopholes and security risks, helping you prevent costly errors and disputes.

 ### 🤖 Intelligent LegalBOT
 Have a legal question?
 Get instant answers from our AI-powered LegalBOT.
 It understands the nuances of your query and provides responses based on the legal framework of your country, making the advice relevant and actionable.
+Currently available for India, USA and Germany.

 ### 🚀 Powered by Cutting-Edge AI
-Our services are built on a foundation of a fine-tuned Gemma model and a sophisticated multi-agent RAG architecture with FAISS, ensuring high accuracy and contextual understanding.
+Our services are built on a foundation of a self fine-tuned Gemma3 model and a sophisticated multi-agent RAG architecture with FAISS, ensuring high accuracy and contextual understanding.

 ---